-In this article we provide such quantum theory and quantify the nanoparticle motional temperatures reachable by ion-based sympathetic cooling.
+In this article we provide such a quantum theory and quantify the nanoparticle motional temperatures reachable by ion-based sympathetic cooling.
 First, in Sec.~\ref{sec:quantum-dynamics-dual-frequency-trap}, we derive the secular motional frequencies of a nanoparticle and an ion in a dual-frequency linear Paul trap, their classical trajectories including the first motional sideband, and their quantum Hamiltonian.
 In Sec.~\ref{sec:coupled-quantum-dynamics}, we derive a master equation including the linearised Coulomb coupling between ion and nanoparticle as well as the common sources of dissipation in current experiments.
 We proceed in Sec.~\ref{sec:sympathetic-cooling} by computing analytically the steady-state occupations of the nanoparticle motional degrees of freedom under continuous Doppler cooling of the ion, as well as the corresponding ion-induced motional cooling rates.
-We also extend our analysis by including the effect of micromotion.
+We also include the effect of micromotion in our analysis.
 We extend this formalism to multiple ions in Sec.~\ref{sec:sympathetic-cooling-N}.
 Finally, our conclusions are presented in Sec.~\ref{sec:conclusion}.